Pant/nextcloudpi-readthedocs/How-to-configure-NextCloudPi.md

 From here you can configure everything that you need.
 See the [configuration reference](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference) for an explanation of all the options.

 You can follow these [steps to access from outside](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside).

+You can follow these [steps to host your data in a USB drive](https://github.com/nextcloud/nextcloudpi/wiki/How-to-configure-an-external-USB-drive-with-NextCloudPi).